Mams Taylor: "United for Neda"

-Other credits

 Taylor invested one million dollars into Lady Gaga's career before she had commercially released any music and worked closely with her team as part of Coalition and Atom Factory.
 However, it ended up in a dispute which appears to have been settled.

 Taylor has written, produced and collaborated with a wide range of notable artists, such as Tiësto, Good Charlotte, Travis Barker, Robbie Williams, Rico Love, Billy Idol, T-Pain, Lil' Kim, The Game, Papa Roach, Snoop Dogg, Rodney Jerkins, Scott Storch, Dave Navarro, among others.

-In May 2013, Taylor teamed up with producer Ben Rico and formed the production/ writing duo called Feelabeat.
+In May 2013, Taylor teamed up with producer Ben Rico and formed the production/writing duo called Feelabeat.
 They produced and wrote a single for Carmen Electra, titled "Bigger Dick".

 Taylor executive produced former Pussycat Doll Jessica Sutta's debut album, which charted in numerous territories and also achieved two number-ones on the Billboard Dance charts.

-He also executive produced KSI's debut album Dissimulation, which debuted at number 2 on the UK Albums Chart and also reached the charts in 13 other countries.
+Taylor executive produced KSI's debut album Dissimulation, which debuted at number 2 on the UK Albums Chart and reached the charts in 13 other countries.
+He also executive produced KSI's sophomore album All Over The Place, which charted at number 1 on the UK Albums Chart and two songs from the album were nominated at The Brit Awards for song of the year.

+Boxing promoter career

+On 22 June 2021, Taylor partnered with KSI, Kalle Sauerland, Nisse Sauerland, and Wasserman Boxing to create Misfits Boxing, a boxing promotion company dedicated to hosting crossover boxing matches where influencers and celebrities compete in the ring.
+He is the Co-President of Misfits Boxing.

+Business ventures

 Proper Loud

-Taylor owns a talent management company and record label called Proper Loud (formally Premier League Music), representing songwriter Rico Love, producer Diego Ave, artist and producer S-X, YouTuber and musician KSI, Internet personality King Bach, YouTube couple GoldJuice, photographer Nathan James, musician Nachi West, singer and songwriter Aiyana-Lee, TikTok star Katy Ford, as well as musicians Jono, Tania and Yoshi, among others.
+Taylor owns a talent management company and record label called Proper Loud (formally Premier League Music), representing songwriter Rico Love, producer Diego Ave, artist/producer S-X, YouTuber/musician/boxer KSI, internet personality King Bach, YouTube couple GoldJuice and YouTuber Jidion.

-Proper Loud has achieved a number of accolades, 21 plaques of gold or platinum status, representing their clients and also for Taylor's creative involvement.
+Proper Loud has achieved a number of accolades, 31 plaques of gold or platinum status, representing their clients and also for Taylor's creative involvement.
 Over the years, Taylor has facilitated major deals for his clients in publishing, recording and selling of catalogues.
 He earned a major deal for his client, Rico Love, with Hipgnosis Songs Fund.

-Since the inception of Misfits Boxing, Proper Loud has signed Deen the Great, Slim Albaher, and Hasim Rahman Jr..

 The Online Takeover

-On 16 February 2021, Taylor and KSI partnered for the creation of the label named "The Online Takeover". first signee of the label was American-British singer Aiyana-Lee, who featured on the track "Killa Killa".
-On 13 May 2022, KSI announced that he and Proper Loud have signed Yxng Dave to The Online Takeover, marking him the second artist to be signed to the label.
+On 16 February 2021, Taylor and KSI partnered for the creation of the label named "The Online Takeover".
+The first signee of the label was American-British singer Aiyana-Lee, who featured on the track "Killa Killa".
+On 13 May 2022, KSI announced that he and Proper Loud had signed Yxng Dave to The Online Takeover, making him the second artist to be signed to the label.